Guimbreon/Python/README.md

 - **Encripting**: Program to encript and decript text files.

-- **Games**: A pasta with all the games i've done
+- **Games**: A File with all the games i've done

-- **Libraries**: This pasta contains all the libraries i did using the Python Language.
+- **Libraries**: This File contains all the libraries i did using the Python Language.

 - **MetaData**: Get all the information out of a picture!